cinatra06/TAOcoin/README.md

 # Staking Contract interface

-We will shortly be updating this page with an easy-to-use staking CLI libraries.
-For now, anyone can stake by directly calling the "stake" and "unstake" functions directly on the contract address above.
+We provide an easy-to-use staking CLI libraries.

 To Stake TAO: